Hearing Evaluation

 Electrophysiological services available at A&A Audiology

-• Electrocochleography (ECochG) These responses are comprised of the cochlear microphonic, the cochlear summating potential and the auditory nerve action potential.
-This hearing exam is useful in intraoperative monitoring and to evaluate possible cases of Meniere's disease.
+• Electrocochleography (ECochG) is a hearing exam that measures three electrical potentials in the inner ear: the cochlear microphonic, the cochlear summating potential, and the auditory nerve action potential.
+ECochG is useful in intraoperative monitoring and for evaluating possible cases of Meniere's disease.

-• Auditory Brainstem Response (ABR) These waves originate in the eighth cranial nerve and brainstem auditory structures in the region of lateral lemniscus and inferior colliculus.
-Auditory brainstem response is used in the neurodiagnosis of eighth nerve or auditory brainstem dysfunction.
+• The Auditory Brainstem Response (ABR) is a test that measures the electrical activity of the auditory nerve and brainstem in response to sound.
+The waves that are recorded in an ABR originate in the eighth cranial nerve and brainstem auditory structures, including the lateral lemniscus and inferior colliculus.
+ABRs are used in the neurodiagnosis of eighth nerve or auditory brainstem dysfunction.

-• Middle (MLR) and Late (LLR) Latency Responses The middle latency response is from the upper brainstem and/or auditory cortex.
-The middle latency response is used in the neurodiagnosis of auditory central nervous system disorders above the brainstem level.
-The late latency response originates primarily in the auditory cortex and is used for frequency specific estimation of hearing sensitivity in cooperative children and adults.
+• The middle latency response (MLR) and late latency response (LLR) are two types of auditory evoked potentials that are used to assess auditory function.
+The MLR originates from the upper brainstem and/or auditory cortex, while the LLR originates primarily in the auditory cortex.
+The MLR is used in the neurodiagnosis of auditory central nervous system disorders above the brainstem level, while the LLR is used for frequency-specific estimation of hearing sensitivity in cooperative children and adults.

-• Stacked Auditory Brainstem Response (ABR) This is a modification of the standard ABR and involves collection of data using click stimuli mixed with high-pass masking noise.
-This generates activity in virtually all auditory nerve fibers rather than just a subset as in auditory brainstem response.
+• The stacked auditory brainstem response (SABR) is a modification of the standard ABR that uses click stimuli mixed with high-pass masking noise to generate activity in virtually all auditory nerve fibers, rather than just a subset as in the standard ABR.
+This makes the SABR more sensitive to small acoustic tumors that may be missed by the standard ABR.

 Scheduling